CNES/shareloc/docs/source/user_manual_functions.rst

 To generate the images in epipolar geometry from the grids computed by shareloc and the original images, one can refer to the Orfeo Toolbox documentation `here <https://www.orfeo-toolbox.org/CookBook/recipes/stereo.html#resample-images-in-epipolar-geometry>`_ .
 Algorithm details can be found in reference below.

+The rectified image extent is computed to cover both input images.
+The corners of the right image are colocalized in the left image geometry.
+The bounding box of the left image footprint and the colocalized right image footprint is then computed in the local epipolar frame.

+When a DTM is provided, the right image footprint is evaluated at the minimum and maximum DTM altitudes so that the resulting rectification extent covers the possible altitude range.

 .. code-block:: python

     def compute_stereorectification_epipolar_grids(